-- 5. Incidents as outlined by the Discipline Matrix - N. Grand Theft (Equal to or greater than \$750) The unauthorized taking, carrying, riding away with, or concealing the property of another person, including motor vehicles, without threat, violence, or bodily harm.
-The item(s) value must be \$750 or more. - O. Larceny/Petty Theft (Less than \$750) Taking of property from a person, building, or a vehicle.
+- M. Larceny/Petty theft (Less than \$750) Taking of property from a person, building, or a vehicle.
 The unauthorized taking, carrying, riding away with, or concealing the property of another person, including motor vehicles, without threat, violence, or bodily harm.
-The item(s) value must be less than \$750. - P. Simple Battery An actual and intentional striking of another person against his/her will, or the intentional causing of bodily harm to an individual. - Q. Battery on School Board Employee, Sports Official, Law Enforcement Officers, Firefighters, Emergency Medical Care Providers, Public Transit Employees or Agents, or Other Specified Officers (F.S. §§1006.13(5), 784.081, and 784.07) An actual and intentional striking of another person against his/her will, or the intentional causing of bodily harm to an individual. - R. Possession Knowing, intentional, deliberate or inadvertent control of any article, object, substance, asset or property. - S. Robbery The use of force to take something from another.
-The taking or attempted taking of money or other property from the person or custody of another money with intent to permanently or temporarily deprive the person or owner of the money or the property under the confrontational circumstances of force, or threat of force or violence, and/or by putting the victim in fear. - T. Self-defense An attempt to " prevent" an attack or a threatened injury or to stop the process of confrontation.
-It is not self-defense when the student uses an instrument/object to become an aggressor or to continue the confrontation after the original aggressor has retreated. - U. Sexting As defined in F.S. §847.0141(1)(a) is knowingly using a computer, or any other device capable of electronic data transmission or distribution, to transmit or distribute to another, any photograph or video of any person, which depicts nudity as defined in F.S. §847.001(9). - V. Sexual Assault An incident that includes threatened rape, actual fondling, actual indecent liberties, or actual child molestation.
-Both male and female students can be victims of sexual assault. - W. Sexual Harassment Unwelcome contact of a sexual nature, such as sexual advances, requests for sexual favors, and other verbal, nonverbal, or physical conduct of a sexual nature.
-Harassing conduct can include verbal or nonverbal actions, including graphic and written statements, and may include statements made through computers, cellphones, and other devices connected to the internet. - X. Threat/Intimidation To instill fear in others.
+The item(s) value must be less than \$750. - N. Physical attack An actual and intentional striking of another person against his/her will, or the intentional causing of bodily harm to an individual.
+Note: This is applicable to battery on School Board of Broward County employee, sports official, or other specified officials as listed in F.S. §§784.07 and 1006.13(5), battery on a law enforcement officer, firefighter, emergency medical care provider, and others as listed in F.S. §784.07. - O. Possession Knowing, intentional, deliberate or inadvertent control of any article, object, substance, asset or property. - P. Robbery The use of force to take something from another.
+The taking or attempted taking of anything of value that is owned by another person or organization, under the confrontational circumstances of force, or threat of force or violence, and/or by putting the victim in fear. - Q. Self-defense An attempt to "prevent" an attack or a threatened injury or to stop the process of confrontation.
+It is not self-defense when the student uses an instrument/object to become an aggressor or to continue the confrontation after the original aggressor has retreated.

+Note: Florida Statutes §§776.012, 776.013 and 776.032, commonly known as the Florida Stand Your Ground law, are not applicable to charges of violations of the Code of Student Conduct and/or Board Policy 5006.

+- R. Sexting As defined in F.S. §847.0141(1)(a) is knowingly using a computer, or any other device capable of electronic data transmission or distribution, to transmit or distribute to another, any photograph or video of any person, which depicts nudity as defined in F.S. §847.001(9). - S. Sexual assault An incident that includes threatened rape, fondling, indecent liberties, or child molestation.
+Both male and female students can be victims of sexual assault. - T. Threat/Intimidation To instill fear in others.
 An incident where there was no physical contact between the offender and victim, but the victim felt that physical harm could have occurred based on verbal or nonverbal communication by the offender.
-This includes nonverbal threats and verbal threats of physical harm which are made in person, electronically or through any other means. - Y. Serious Substantive Threat A risk outcome as defined by SBBC Policy 4380: Behavioral Threat Assessment (BTA). - Z. Transmittal The transfer of an object, thing, electronic message or image, or substance from one person to another.
-Transmittal does not occur when the person immediately returns the item back to the person who gave it to them or if it is immediately delivered to a teacher or school administrator. - AA.
-Unauthorized Substances/Drugs refers to:
+This includes nonverbal threats (e.g., brandishing a weapon) and verbal threats of physical harm which are made in person, electronically or through any other means. - U. Serious Substantive Threat A risk outcome as defined by Policy 2130: Behavioral Threat Assessment (BTA). - V. Transmittal The transfer of an object, thing, electronic message or image, or substance from one person to another.
+Transmittal does not occur when the person immediately returns the item back to the person who gave it to them or if it is immediately delivered to a teacher or school administrator.
+(The term "immediately" means without delay.) - W. Unauthorized Substances/Drugs refers to: - 1. substances/drugs deemed illegal under Chapter 893 - 2. drugs or controlled substances that constitute a felony under Florida statute - 3. are types of cannabis, including, but not limited to, marijuana and hemp, and derivatives of such, including, but not limited to THC and CBD products - 4. prescription medication not prescribed for the student who is in possession of the medication, or any prescription medication not authorized by Policy 6305.